Ethan Austin Explains the Importance of Communication in a Founder-Investor Relationship

 During his time dedicated to training, what stood out the most was selecting a charity to raise money for.
 He ended up picking children’s cancer, but only because the pre-selected list didn’t have an organization for colon cancer – the disease that took his father’s life.

 Once he completed the marathon, Ethan wanted to make a bigger impact.
-Specifically, giving nonprofits an eaSier way to raise money.
+Specifically, giving nonprofits an easier way to raise money.

 Now, through Outside VC, Ethan strives to be the kind of investor he wished existed when he was a founder.